Modeling language: Textual types

 Such Gellish Formal English expressions use names of concepts (such as "city") and phrases that represent relation types (such as is located in and is classified as a) that should be selected from the Gellish English Dictionary-Taxonomy (or of your own domain dictionary).
 The Gellish English Dictionary-Taxonomy enables the creation of semantically rich information models, because the dictionary contains more than 600 standard relation types and contains definitions of more than 40000 concepts.
 An information model in Gellish can express facts or make statements, queries and answers.

 More specific types

 In the field of computer science recently more specific types of modeling languages have emerged.

 Algebraic

 Algebraic Modeling Languages (AML) are high-level programming languages for describing and solving high complexity problems for large scale mathematical computation (i.e. large scale optimization type problems).
-One particular advantage of AMLs like AIMMS, AMPL, GAMS, Gekko, Mosel, OPL and OptimJ is the similarity of its syntax to the mathematical notation of optimization problems.
+One particular advantage of AMLs like AIMMS, AMPL, GAMS, Gekko, Mosel, OPL, MiniZinc, and OptimJ is the similarity of its syntax to the mathematical notation of optimization problems.
 This allows for a very concise and readable definition of problems in the domain of optimization, which is supported by certain language elements like sets, indices, algebraic expressions, powerful sparse index and data handling variables, constraints with arbitrary names.
 The algebraic formulation of a model does not contain any hints how to process it.